 Though an unofficial source, newspapers provide a contemporary view of the legislative process.

-Fiscal notes provide a concise explanation and the fiscal impact of proposed legislation, and they are available electronically for legislation from 1998 - current on the Colorado General Assembly website.
+- Fiscal notes provide a concise explanation and fiscal impact of proposed legislation.
+They are available electronically for legislation from 1998 - current on the Colorado General Assembly website.

 You can also listen to the floor and committee proceedings and view House and Senate activity during each session in live time over the Internet.
 To access these proceedings, click on "SESSION INFORMATION" on the Colorado General Assembly website, then on "Audio and Video Broadcasts" .
 Then select if you want to watch the House or Senate Chambers, or listen to committee or floor proceedings.